cx-language/cx/docs/book/introduction.md

 __Note:__ This page is incomplete and parts of it may be out of date.

-Delta is a modern system programming language designed as an alternative to C++, C, and Rust.
-The primary goals of Delta are programmer productivity and performance.
-Memory safety is also a priority, but while Delta improves on what C++ and C have to offer, it doesn't go as far as Rust at the detriment of ergonomics and productivity.
+C* is a modern system programming language designed as an alternative to C++, C, and Rust.
+The primary goals of C* are programmer productivity and performance.
+Memory safety is also a priority, but while C* improves on what C++ and C have to offer, it doesn't go as far as Rust at the detriment of ergonomics and productivity.